 Once again, the left’s exaggerated warnings of calamitous results have been thoroughly denounced and derailed.
 And not by just a little.
 Let’s take a look at some of the other states that will see drastic reductions in premiums, both without sabotage (WS) and with sabotage (S):

 - Illinois: -12.18% (WS) and 0.72% (S)

 - Minnesota: -15.40% (WS) and -8% (S)

 - New Hampshire: -26.33% (WS) and -13.47 (S)

 - Tennessee: -23.12% (WS) and -11.12% (S)

 While it’s important to note that some of these rates may vary depending on reinsurance programs, it is clear to see that the left’s manic fear mongering is way off base.
 There are different theories as to the decline in premiums, including the belief that insurance companies are already capped out in their costs.
 Some suggest the insurers are doing well in the profit area and do not have a need to raise prices, while others claim rates would have decreased even more if the Trump administration had not offered additional options for short-term coverage, which they say raised premium costs.

 In any case, the mainstream media has ignored this tidbit of information that has been one of the Democrats’ main soap box issues for the upcoming elections.
 As senior vice president for health reform at the Kaiser Family Foundation, Larry Levitt, said: “It’s going to be very difficult to turn what’s happening with premiums into a talking point for Democratic candidates.”

-Just as Queen’s iconic pop chart hit, “Another One Bites the Dust,” another Democratic false prophesy turns to ash.We value your comments!
-Please weigh in on our comment section below.
+Just as Queen’s iconic pop chart hit, “Another One Bites the Dust,” another Democratic false prophesy turns to ash.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com